Undergraduate Degrees in Statistics

 If you are interested in declaring a minor in Statistics, please complete the online form and someone from the Statistics department will contact you.

 Complete the online form to declare a minor in Statistics.

 Students may major in statistics and another discipline within the College of Arts and Sciences.
 The degree requirements of both departments must be met.
 For instance, it is possible to complete a dual statistics-mathematics degree in four years.

 Students may obtain a dual degree in statistics and a field in another college such as business administration or engineering.
 The degree requirements of both colleges must be met and a minimum of 120 hours must be completed.
 Students who choose this option should complete the calculus sequence by the end of the sophomore year.

 - Statistics (BS) and Computer Science minor (pdf)

-Concurrent BS/MS in Statistics
+Accelerated BS/MS in Statistics

-Beginning in Fall 2018, K-State will offer students the opportunity to concurrently earn a BS and an MS degree in Statistics.
+Beginning in Fall 2018, K-State will offer students the opportunity to simultaneously earn a BS and an MS degree in Statistics.
 All requirements for both degrees must be satisfied, but using graduate-level courses to satisfy upper-level undergraduate electives will allow a student to fulfill both degrees in less time than it would take to fulfill each degree separately.
 More information about this option is available in K-State's Undergraduate Catalog.